tandcsurf/jekyll-now/_posts/2017-10-3-Dealing-With-A-Big-New-Scary-Codebase.md

 You look up, see a pinprick of light at the top, and have a moment of panic.
 Is it even possible to get out?
 Should you just give up and resign to living life as a ghoulish well-monster, whose only appearance on the surface will be to haunt people in a blockbuster horror franchise?
 That's no way to live.

-Myself and a pair-programming pal were recently invited by a friend to take part in a project he's contributing to.
-My last project was a very straightforward UI, so this project provided a swing in the other direction:
+Me and a pair-programming pal are contributing to `liquid.vote`.
+The project is in progress, but you can read about it here: https://liquid.vote/about.
+My last project was a very straightforward UI with little plumbing beyond calculating element positions for CSS effects, so this provided a swing in the other direction:

 ![](/images/voteprojectroot.png)